Approved by the Board and signed by the Executive Chairman on 27 March 2019

 This policy sets out IDE Group policy on combatting forced labour in our business and in our supply chain.
 The term forced labour used in this policy includes slavery, servitude, any type of forced or compulsory labour and trafficking for the purposes of exploitation.

-We have adopted this policy as part of our larger commitment to encourage ethical, social and environmental responsibility, which includes the Corporate Social Responsibility Policy.
+We have adopted this policy as part of our larger commitment to encourage ethical, social and environmental responsibility.

 We oppose the use and exploitation of forced labour and we expect all those who work for us or on our behalf to share our zero-tolerance approach.